-Tropical rain forests, sometimes colloquially called "jungles", are the most rainy and humid areas on the Earth.
+Tropical rainforests, sometimes colloquially called "jungles", are the rainiest and humid areas on Earth.
+They are tropical because they exist close to the equator between the Tropics of Cancer and Capricorn.
 These biomes are areas of high diversity, and only cover about 6% of globe's surface.
 Plants tend to have adaptations to survive frequent rainfall and poor soils.

 Moist seasonal tropical forest: high rainfall during summer; cooler dry winter